The SCDMV branch on Wappoo Road in Charleston permanently closes at 5 p.m. on Friday, June 22.Locations

 Your vehicle has a lien on it if you financed it, or make a payment every month, for example, with another person, bank, or any financial institution.
 The person or bank you pay is considered the lienholder.
 This person or bank will hold the vehicle's title until you pay the full amount.

-To record a lien on a South Carolina title, you must fill in Section F of the Application for Certificate of Title/Registration (SCDMV Form 400) with all of the following information:
+To record a lien on a South Carolina title, you must fill in Section D of the Title Application (SCDMV Form 400) with all of the following information:

 - Lienholder's name